Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption_UKI_and_Secure_Boot.md

 The `pacman-contrib` package provides the `paccache` script which cleans the `pacman` cache by deleting old cached packages versions.
 To run `paccache` automatically on a weekly basis, enable the associated systemd timer:

-To launch `paccache` automatically on a weekly basis, enable the associated systemd timer:

 ```bash
 sudo systemctl enable --now paccache.timer
 ```